Astutis Terms & Conditions:

 6.2.1 Except as specifically provided for by law the Company does not give any warranties, whether express or implied as to the currency, fitness or quality of the course materials or that the course materials are free from errors or defects.

-6.2.2 The course materials contain links to other websites.
+6.2.2 The course materials contain links to other websites, including YouTube, Vimeo and other external video content.
+Some countries or employers may limit access to these websites, however it is the individuals responsibility to assess this prior to purchase.
 Unless expressly stated, these web sites are not under the control of the Company and therefore the Company assume no responsibility for the content of such websites and disclaim liability for any and all forms of loss or damage arising out of the use of them.

 7. The Clients Rights to End the Contract

 7.1 Subject to clause 7.2, under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013, you have a right to cancel the Contract within fourteen (14) days of the date of the legally binding Contract as set out in clause 3 ("Statutory Cancellation Period").
 If you wish to exercise the right to cancel, you must inform us of your decision to cancel the Contract by a clear statement to this effect (for example a letter sent by post or e-mail in line with clause 16.1).
-You may use the model cancellation form found on our website at [insert link to form], but it is not obligatory.
 To meet the cancellation deadline, it is sufficient for you to send your communication concerning your exercise of the right to cancel before the Statutory Cancellation Period has expired.
 If you cancel during the Statutory Cancellation Period, we will reimburse you the full fee received from you and you will not incur any costs as a result of the reimbursement.

 7.2 Where the Services are to be delivered as digital content not on a tangible medium we must not begin the supply of the digital content before the end of the Statutory Cancellation Period unless you have given us express consent to do so and you have acknowledged that in giving such consent your right to cancel and obtain a refund of the fee will be lost and we have confirmed this consent and acknowledgement to you in the written acknowledgement of Order provided in line with clause 3.
 Subject to these requirements, you will cease to have the right to cancel if the supply of digital content has begun before the end of the Statutory Cancellation Period.